iamneo-production/e5a6302d-dda8-45c1-b0f7-9c61bb532918/README.md

 ## Overview

-AQI-Heatwave Forecaster is a web-based application that aims to predict the AQI values and Heatwave Occurrences for teir-2 cities of Telangana.
-It provides users with a user-friendly and features rich which enables users to seamlessly filer and analyze data.
+AQI-Heatwave Forecaster is a web-based application that aims to predict the AQI values and Heatwave Occurrences for tier-2 cities of Telangana.
+It provides users with a user-friendly and features rich which enables users to seamlessly filter and analyze data.

 ## Features